yeonsoochung/walmart-sales/README.md

   <img src="images/ca2-mtx2a.PNG" alt="Alt text" width="600"/>
   </p>

-  I can modify the filter selections to view the top items within different filter contexts.
+	I can modify the filter selections to view the top items within different filter contexts (ex: what are the ).

 I can use the same process to derive insights like this for any of the other stores/states for any time period of interest.

 ### Example: Events Analysis

-The “Events Analysis” page of my report lets you to answer questions such as:
+The “Events Analysis” page of my report lets you answer questions such as:

 - Which events see a spike or drop in revenue the week of the event compared to the week before and after it?
 How does this performance compare over the years?
 What does this look like at the state/store level?
 - What categories/departments/items drove this spike or drop in weekly revenue?